 AMUN will not tolerate harassment of any participant regarding vaccination status or masking choices.

 More specifics about our masking policy can be found on our Vaccination and Attendance Policy page.

 CONFERENCE PARTICIPATION AND PREPARATION QUESTIONS:

 AMUN participants are expected to be skilled representatives of their country by the time they arrive at the Conference.
-When walking into the Committee room, a student becomes the representative from his/her assigned delegation.
-In order to fill this role, among other things students must research: their country (including background and current events), the topics of discussion for their committee, the positions of other countries (both allies and adversaries), the AMUN rules of procedure, and the United Nations.
-AMUN provides assistance in this research through our.
-The book provides a detailed outline of how an individual or a delegation can fulfill the required research.
-The Issues book complements this by providing a synopsis of the history and current status of each topic, along with a detailed bibliography to assist students in doing additional research.
+When walking into the Committee room, a student becomes the representative from their assigned delegation.
+In order to fill this role, among other things, students must research: their country (including background and current events), the topics of discussion for their committee, the positions of other countries (both allies and adversaries), the AMUN rules of procedure, and the United Nations.
+AMUN provides assistance in this research through our AMUN Handbook.
+The AMUN Handbook book provides a detailed outline of how an individual or a delegation can fulfill the required research.
+Also detailed in the AMUN Handbook is a synopsis of the history and current status of each topic, along with a detailed bibliography to assist students in doing additional research.

-One of AMUN’s goals is to simulate the actual United Nations as realistically as possible.
-In order to meet this goal simulated committees must remain in purview.
+One of AMUN’s goals is to simulate the actual United Nations as realistically as possible, while still providing an enjoyable experience for our Representatives.
+In order to meet this goal, simulated committees must remain in purview.

-While purview is not something readily defined within the actual UN, there are three sources used to understand the allocation of topics between committees and the authority and limitations of each committee on those particular topics.
+While purview is not something readily defined within the actual United Nations, there are three sources used to understand the allocation of topics between committees and the authority and limitations of each committee on those particular topics.

 The first resource is the Charter of the United Nations, which defines the powers of the main bodies of the United Nations.
 The Charter also addresses the limitation of these bodies to create binding resolutions and their obligations to their Member States.